British-based banks planning for EU 'no' stymied by lack of European office space

 London was home to 143,500 banking professionals at the end of 2014, according to lobby group TheCityUK.

-Office occupiers in the UK capital typically allow 11.3 square metres per workstation, according to the British Council for Offices.
+Office occupiers in the UK capital typically allow 11.3 square meters per workstation, according to the British Council for Offices.

-But there is just 1.46 million square metres of vacant prime and non-prime quality office space in Frankfurt, 941,000 square metres in Paris and 451,111 square metres in Dublin, data from real estate firm CBRE shows.
+But there is just 1.46 million square meters of vacant prime and non-prime quality office space in Frankfurt, 941,000 square meters in Paris and 451,111 square meters in Dublin, data from real estate firm CBRE shows.

 Some banks have already shifted back-office and support functions to countries like Ireland.